Toshimasa Suzuki: Career and life

 Suzuki joined Shaft around 1988 as a key animator.
 He made his debut as an episode director and storyboard artist for the studio's first original television series, Juuni Senshi Bakuretsu Eto Ranger, in 1995.
 His employment with Shaft continued until the early 2000s, when he decided to go freelance (he continued to work with Shaft as a freelancer).
 In 2007, he debuted as a series director with Xebec with Heroic Age under the supervision of Takashi Noto.
 For the next few years, Suzuki focused solely on freelancing work with other studios.
 He continued to do work with Xebec, directing Lagrange: The Flower of Rin-ne and Fafner in the Azure: Heaven and Earth, and started directing series outside of either Xebec or Shaft, such as The Pilot's Love Song and The Price of Smiles.
 However, he remains a prominent figure at Shaft and works on most of the studio's productions.

-Suzuki was born in 1966, and he is married.
+Suzuki was born in 1966, and he is married to color designer Mitsuko Sekimoto, who has worked with Suzuki on all of his directorial projects outside of Shaft.

 Style

 He said that he is a fan of hard sci-fi, as well as a fan of foreign sci-fi productions, which he has used for inspiration on works like Fafner in the Azure and Heroic Age.
 Although a fan of watching realistic and 'muddy' depictions of emotions, he himself does not like to make realistic depictions in his works, and is instead more interested in making his works beautiful and exaggerated.
 Writer Tow Ubukata commented on Suzuki's ideal of beauty by saying he was good at directing emotional scenes.

 After he worked as Akiyuki Shinbo's assistant on Tsukuyomi: Moon Phase, Suzuki wanted to use some of Shinbo's visual composition techniques himself while working on Fafner: Right of Left succeeding the end of Tsukuyomis production.
+Broadly, he stated that his way of creating images changed after working on Tsukuyomi.
+Director Ryūtarō Nakamura's sense of light and shadows, whom Suzuki worked under as the assistant director for Sakura Wars (2000), also had an effect on Suzuki's style.